OllieJones/sqlite-object-cache/readme.txt

 `define( 'WP_SQLITE_OBJECT_CACHE_MMAP_SIZE', 32 );`

 Notice that using memory-mapped I/O may not help performance in the highly concurrent environment of a busy web server.
+That is why it is disabled by default.

 = I sometimes get timeout errors from SQLite.
 How can I fix them? =